 How does zinc help you fight a cold?

 While your cold may be shorter, that sniffling and sneezing won’t improve in the interim.
-Plus, some people complain they don’t like the taste of zinc (described as metallic), it can make you nauseous and it may also reduce the effectiveness of any antibiotics or diuretics you may take, cautions the National Institutes of Health.
+Plus, some people complain they don’t like the taste of zinc (described as metallic), it can make you nauseous and it may also reduce the effectiveness of any antibiotics or diuretics you may take, cautions the NIH.

 If taste is an issue, can’t I just take a pill or use a nasal spray?

 The coating that a zinc lozenge or syrup leaves on your tongue and throat may actually be part of what makes it effective; that’s how it comes into physical contact with the rhinovirus.
 As for that nasal spray, it may make you lose your sense of smell, potentially permanently, which is reason alone not to use it.
 The United States Food and Drug Administration issued a warning about these products in 2009.

 If you’re able to start taking zinc at the very first signs of your cold and it doesn’t upset your stomach, it’s likely safe for you to use it as a preventive measure.
 If you have any concerns, reach out to your doctor.